elven-js/elvenjs-website/src/docs/recipes.md

 </html>
 ```

-You can check more about the NFT tokens on the Elrond blockchain in the docs [here](https://docs.elrond.com/tokens/nft-tokens/).
-Also, check the [Elven Tools](https://www.elven.tools) if you want to run your own PFP NFT collection on the Elrond blockchain.
+You can check more about the NFT tokens on the MultiversX blockchain in the docs [here](https://docs.elrond.com/tokens/nft-tokens/).
+Also, check the [Elven Tools](https://www.elven.tools) if you want to run your own PFP NFT collection on the MultiversX blockchain.
 Free and open source smart contract, CLI tool, and dApp template.

 ### How to query a smart contract